awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 ### Amazon S3 bucket policy for exporting a dataset<a name="bucket-policy-for-dataset-export-job"></a>

 The following example policy grants Amazon Personalize permission to use the `PutObject` and `ListBucket` Actions on an Amazon S3 bucket\.
 Replace `bucket-name` with the name of your bucket\.
-For information on adding an Amazon S3 bucket policy to a bucket, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the *Amazon Simple Storage Service Console User Guide\.*
+For information on adding an Amazon S3 bucket policy to a bucket, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the *Amazon Simple Storage Service User Guide\.*

 ```
 {